WouterBant/GEVit-DL2-Project/Blogpost.md

 The non-equivariant model trained on MNIST achieved an accuracy of approximately **29%** on the rotation MNIST dataset.
 While proficient at predicting digits in their normal orientation, the model struggles with heavily rotated images.
 The most effective approach without learning involves selecting the transformation yielding the highest probability for a specific class, resulting in a test accuracy of **49%**.
 This can be attributed to the model's uncertainty regarding unseen transformations during training, yet it assigns high probability to digits close to their original orientation.

 Interestingly, models that require learning perform much better in this experiment.
 Aggregating the embeddings with multi-head attention even leads to an accuracy of about **92%** while keeping all parameters of the original model fixed.
 However, similar to the previous results, when fine-tuning the entire model, averaging or summing the embeddings proves more effective.

+Furthermore, mean pooling of the latent dimensions works in this experiment much better than averaging the logits as is done with TTA.
+This shows that beyond the ability to fine-tune the model upon incorporating inductive biases, our approach is superior when limited data is available.

 Another interesting insight is the behavior of the MostProbable model with input rotated to resemble another number (e.g., a vertically flipped 6 resembling a 9).
 It performs well in these edge cases, often assigning a higher probability to the correct class.
 One such instance is visualized in Figure 9.